Savanna Portage State Park: State park

 The interest created by investigations into the trail's route inspired creation of Savanna Portage State Park in 1961.
 It is 14000 acre in size, and is the third-largest park in the state park system.
 It is nearly surrounded by the Savanna State Forest.
 At some 13.5 mi long and nowhere more than 4 mi wide, its shape is dictated in part by the portage corridor.
 15818 acre of hills, lakes, and bogs now comprise the park.
 Activities include summer and winter camping, hiking, snowshoeing, and ski touring on the old portage and other trails, mountain biking, and snowmobiling, as well as swimming, fishing, canoeing, and boating on Loon Lake.

 Flora and fauna

 Named for its open marshy grassland, the park's peat bogs and marshes include sedges and black spruce, tamarack, and white cedar.
 Uplands host a mixed hardwood and conifer forest of maple, oak, poplar, birch, white pine, and red pine.

-Land animals in the area include moose, black bears, deer, timber wolves, coyotes, skunks, amphibians, and wood turtles.
+Land animals in the area include moose, black bears, deer, wolves, coyotes, skunks, amphibians, and wood turtles.
 Birds include bald eagles, sharp-tailed grouse, warblers, boreal owls from Canada which winter in the area, sandhill cranes, trumpeter swans, and loons.